Travel advice for New Zealand

 While both the North and South Islands have temperate climates, the North Island tends to be warmer and more humid, while the South Island is cooler and more alpine, especially inland.

-However, summer is also the busiest season, on bot islands so expect crowds and higher costs, especially around Christmas and New Year.
+However, this is also the busiest season on both islands, so expect bigger crowds and higher costs, especially around Christmas and New Year.

 In short, visit in summer for outdoor fun and long daylight hours, winter for snow and hot pools, and spring or fall to strike a blissful balance between experiences, costs and crowd levels.